Kodak posts larger 2nd-quarter loss on eve of patent auction

-Eastman Kodak Co EKDKQ.PK on Friday posted a wider second-quarter loss, as it prepares for a crucial auction in which it hopes to sell more than 1,100 patents to help repay its bankruptcy creditors.
+Aug 3 Eastman Kodak Co on Friday posted a wider second-quarter loss, as it prepares for a crucial auction in which it hopes to sell more than 1,100 patents to help repay its bankruptcy creditors.

-The Rochester, New York-based company, which is shifting its business toward printing from photography, said its quarterly loss increased 67 percent to $299 million (191.2 million pounds), or $1.10 per share, from $179 million, or 67 cents, a year earlier.
+The Rochester, New York-based company, which is shifting its business toward printing from photography, said its quarterly loss increased 67 percent to $299 million, or $1.10 per share, from $179 million, or 67 cents, a year earlier.

-Excluding costs related to its reorganization, the second-quarter loss totalled $139 million, Kodak said.
+Excluding costs related to its reorganization, the second-quarter loss totaled $139 million, Kodak said.

 Revenue fell 27 percent to $1.08 billion, reflecting what Kodak called its exit from the digital camera business, lower sales of traditional products, and a stronger U.S. dollar.